Trey Culver: Career

 Culver first represented the United States at the 2016 NACAC U23 meet where he cleared 2.19m for second place.
 He also represented the United States at the 2018 NACAC Championships where he finished in 8th place clearing 2.16m.
-In 2021 he finished 5th at the U.S. Olympic Trails.
+In 2021 he finished 5th at the U.S. Olympic Trials.
 He has an outdoor personal best of 2.28m from 2018.

 Personal life

 Trey is from an athletic family.
 He has two younger brothers, J.J., and Jarrett.
 J.J. played basketball collegially for Wayland Baptist where he once scored 100 points in a single game.
 His youngest brother, Jarrett played basketball at Texas Tech and now is a professional basketball player in the NBA.

 His father is a pastor at Rising Star Baptist Church in Lubbock.